aminbouhamed/facial_emotion_detection/README.md

 ----------

 ### Emotion Detection

-Humans are used to non verbal communication.
-The emotions expressed increases the clarity of any thoughts and ideas.
-It becoms quite interesting when a computer can capture this complex feature of humans, ie emotions.
-This topic talks about building a model which can detect an emotion from an image.
+This topic talks about building a model which can detect an emotion from an image or from a live webcam .
 There key points to be followed are:

 1. Data gathering and  augmentation